 In fact, a new poll in the Daily Express suggests that most men are perfectly at ease with the idea of going under the knife if and when their hair starts to disappear (assuming they could afford the surgery).
 An overwhelming 86 per cent of respondents said “Yes, I definitely would” when asked if they would have a hair transplant.

 The troubling part of this is that hair transplants are often a rather dramatic attempt at restoring lost hair, and until recently were often considered something of a last resort by many men.
 This is because there are other, proven, less invasive and more affordable options for people losing their hair to genetic baldness.

-A course of Male Hair Loss treatment, for example, is suitable for most men who are experiencing a receding hairline, a thinning crown or simply the overwhelming feeling that there are more hairs in the shower than normal.
-A tailored treatment plan makes the most of the only clinically-tested, MHRA-licensed and FDA-approved hair loss drugs – finasteride 1mg and minoxidil – to address the reasons why hair is falling out.
+A course of Male Hair Loss treatment, for example, is suitable for many men who are experiencing a receding hairline, a thinning crown or simply the overwhelming feeling that there are more hairs in the shower than normal.
+A recommended treatment plan generally comprises one or both of the only MHRA-licensed and FDA-approved hair loss drugs – finasteride 1mg and minoxidil, with additional supplementary hair growth supporting products also being useful in some cases.

 McAteer joins the club

-The reason the Express conducted their poll was that they were writing about yet another player who had undergone a hair transplant – former Liverpool and Bolton player Jason McAteer.
+The Express conducted its poll as part of a report about yet another footballer who had undergone a hair transplant – former Liverpool and Bolton player, Jason McAteer.

 “I was really conscious in my footballing days of my receding hairline, especially as it became just as much about the TV appearances and magazine shoots as the game itself,” McAteer told the newspaper.
 “Each day I was worried how long I had to last.”